nguy8tri/AdventOfCode2022/README.md

 # AdventOfCode2022

 Welcome to my Advent of Code 2022 Progress.
 Here, you can see my wonderfully long and complicated solutions.
 They will definitely land you on the leaderboard!
+Each solution has a main method, but they will all be commented out.
+To see the solution to a single day, uncomment the main method for the corresponding day.
+DO NOT uncomment out multiple main methods.

 # My Progress on Advent of Code 2022:
 - [X] Day 1
 - [X] Day 2
 - [X] Day 3
 - [X] Day 4
-- [ ] Day 5
+- [X] Day 5
 - [ ] Day 6
 - [ ] Day 7
 - [ ] Day 8